ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 The SentinelOne app implements the following functionality in the IBM SOAR platform:

 * Poll SentinelOne for threats and create a corresponding incident/case in the IBM SOAR platform for each threat.
-* Get SentinelOne threat notes add them as notes in corresponding IBM SOAR incident/case.
+* Get SentinelOne threat notes and add them as notes in corresponding IBM SOAR incident/case.
 * Resolve a SentinelOne threat when the corresponding IBM SOAR incident is closed.
 * Close an IBM SOAR incident/case when the corresponding SentinelOne threat is resolved in SentinelOne.
 * Create artifacts from the SentinelOne threat in the IBM SOAR platform.